MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ## Additional settings

-If this is being implemented for System Center 2016 - Operations Manager, after applying Update Rollup 4, be sure to import the management pacsk that are included in this rollup located in the following directory: **\Program Files\Microsoft System Center 2016\Operations Manager\Server\Management Packs for Update Rollups**.
+If this is being implemented for System Center 2016 - Operations Manager, after applying Update Rollup 4, be sure to import the management packs that are included in this rollup located in the following directory: **\Program Files\Microsoft System Center 2016\Operations Manager\Server\Management Packs for Update Rollups**.

 If you are monitoring a supported version of Linux server with Operations Manager, follow the instructions on the appropriate website for your distro to configure TLS 1.2.